MaciAC/DSAP_MiniProject/README.md

 # DSAP_MiniProject
 Speech enhancement using logMMSE for amplitude estimation and speech presence uncertainty.
+Presentation for Digital Speech and Audio Processing, MATT master's from UPC.

 References: